koppen/redmine_github_hook/README.md

 1. Follow the plugin installation procedure outlined in the [Redmine wiki](http://www.redmine.org/wiki/redmine/Plugins).
   * Make sure that Redmine GitHub Hook is installed in a directory named `redmine_github_hook`
-  * easiest way: change in your plugins directory and pull with git: `git clone git://github.com/koppen/redmine_github_hook.git`
+  * Easiest way: change in your plugins directory and pull with git: `git clone git://github.com/koppen/redmine_github_hook.git`
 2. Restart your Redmine.

 ### 2. Add the repository to Redmine